Critical Collapse in Einstein-Gauss-Bonnet Gravity in Five and Six Dimensions: Results

 \subsection{Critical Exponents}

 In GR there exist universal scaling relations whose properties are determined in part by the critical solution.
 We now present two different sets of scaling plots in the GB case.
 The first is the value of the logarithm of the apparent horizon radius $R_{AH}$ on formation as a function of $\log(dA)$ as the critical parameter is approached from above (i.e. supercritical).
-The second is the log of the maximum value of the Ricci scalar at the origin as a function of $\log(dA)$.
+The second is the log of $\Tm$ as a function of $\log(dA)$.
 We find as expected that if we are far enough from criticality that the curvatures stay small and the apparent horizon radius is large compared to the GB scale, we reproduce approximately the GR results: the curves are universal, with slope approximately equal to the GR critical exponent.
-The Ricci plots in this region are approximately straight lines with a small oscillation superimposed, whereas the radius plots show the large amplitude cusps observed in \cite{Ziprick2009b,Taves2011}.
+The $\Tm$ in this region are approximately straight lines with a small oscillation superimposed, whereas the radius plots show the large amplitude cusps observed in \cite{Ziprick2009b,Taves2011}.

 As the critical parameter is approached and we enter into the GB region things change.
-In the case of the Ricci plots, the GB region occurs when ${\cal R} \tilde{\alpha} > 1$, whereas for the radius plots it can be defined by the simpler relation $R_{AH}< \sqrt{\tilde{\alpha}}$.
+In the case of the $\Tm$ plots, the GB region occurs when $\Tm \tilde{\alpha} > 1$, whereas for the radius plots it can be defined by the simpler relation $R_{AH}< \sqrt{\tilde{\alpha}}$.
 The boundary between the two regions is indicated in all the scaling plots by a horizontal dashed line.

 The radius plots Figs.(\ref{Radius5D}) and (\ref{Radius6D}) continue to exhibit cusps, but with a decreased period and slope.
-The Ricci plots are also similar in the GB region to the GR region in that they are approximately straight lines with oscillations superimposed.
+The $\Tm$ plots are also similar in the GB region to the GR region in that they are approximately straight lines with oscillations superimposed.
 However, the slope changes quite suddenly when the transition from GR to GB is made.
 The first important point is that the scaling plots are universal even in the GB region.
 This is illustrated for both 5D and 6D in Fig.(\ref{Universality}).
 There are qualitative differences in the scaling plots between 5D and 6D so we will now discuss the two cases separately.

 In the case of 5D there is evidence that the slope of the radius plot decreases continuously until a minimum radius is reached, i.e. that there is a radius gap.
 This is most evident in Fig.(\ref{5DRicci5e-7}) but also appears to be the case in (\ref{5DRicci-6}).
 In the remaining 5D figures the numerics did not allow us to probe deeply enough into the GB region to fully observe this.